-Pursuant to Annexes A (Reporting Template) and B (Topic Guide) of the SEC Memorandum Circular No. 4 (Sustainability Reporting Guidelines for Publicly-listed Companies), the following are the topics PMHI has identified as material for the reporting period and which were addressed in this report:
+According to Annexes A (Reporting Template) and B (Topic Guide) of the SEC Memorandum Circular No. 4 (Sustainability Reporting Guidelines for Publicly-listed Companies), the following are the topics PMHI has identified as material for the reporting period which were addressed in this report.

-TOPIC PAGE NUMBER IN ANNEX A OF THE SEC GUIDELINES PAGE NUMBER IN THIS REPORT

-Economic Performance 19 3

-Data Privacy and Security Protection 41 5
+TOPIC PAGE NUMBER IN ANNEX A OF SEC GUIDELINES PAGE NUMBER IN THIS REPORT Data Privacy and Security Protection 41 8 Economic Performance 19 4 UN SDG 8: Decent Work and Economic Growth 14 xx